This post may contain affiliate links. Please read our disclosure policy.

 Transfer to the oven and bake until the potatoes are tender, about 45 minutes.

 Heat the oil in a large skillet over medium-high heat.
-Add the onion, bell pepper, and garlic and cook, stirring, until tender, about 3 minutes.
+Add the onions, bell peppers, and garlic, and cook, stirring, until tender, about 3 minutes.

-Add the ground beef and cook, breaking up the meat with the edge of a spatula until cooked through and no longer pink.
-Drain off excess fat, and return to the skillet and reduce the heat to medium-low.
+Add the ground beef and cook, breaking up the meat with the edge of a spatula until cooked through and no longer pink, 6 to 8 minutes.
+Drain off any excess fat and reduce the heat to medium-low.

-Add the salt, pepper, chili powder, tomato paste, mustard and coconut aminos and stir until well combined and the meat is well coated in the sauce.
-Remove from heat, cover and keep warm until the potatoes are ready.
+Add the salt, pepper, chili powder, tomato paste, mustard, and coconut aminos and stir until well combined.
+Remove from heat, cover, and keep warm until the potatoes are ready.

 A white pan of meat with sauce.
 The pan has a gold handle.
 There is a wooden spoon in the pan, and sprigs of cilantro around the pan.